CreepySkeleton/proc-macro-error/Readme.md

 Drop-in replacement to panics in proc-macros.

+## NOTE:

+This crate is under active development and I'm kind of new in crates.io stuff.
+Although I don't foresee any API breaking changes yet, this crate might update quite frequently due to documentation-related issues.
+So please use `proc-macro-error = "0.1` instead of precise `proc-macro-error = "0.1.x"` for some fixed "x".
+I obey [semver specs](https://semver.org/) so any breaking change will bump the minor version.

 # Motivation

 Error handling in proc-macros sucks.
 It's not much of a choice today: